ScottColson/CCLLCCodeLibraries/docs/README.md

 CCLLC.Core interfaces.
 This allows any process created against the CCLLC.Core.Process model to operate as a CDS plugin component.

+- [CCLLC.CDS.Sdk.Data](/CCLLC.CDS.Sdk.Data.md) : Provides data access helpers including a Fluent Query Expression Builder and various IOrganizationService extensions to retrieve data.

-- CCLLC.CDS.Sdk.Instrumented: Provides the CCLLC.CDS.Sdk plugin framework with telemetry data capture.
+- CCLLC.CDS.Sdk.Instrumented: Extends the CCLLC.CDS.Sdk plugin framework with telemetry data capture.

-- CCLLC.CDS.Sdk.SearchUtilities: Provides a standardized framework to implement alias searches using data in related entities.
+- CCLLC.CDS.Sdk.SearchUtilities: Extends the CCLLC.CDS.Sdk framework with a standard mechanism to implement entity searches that include results from matching related entity searches.
+For example a search on part number returns parts with that part number and parts linked to alternate part number records with a matching part number.

 ### Nuget Packages